kodou/kodou-docs/_about/index.md

 2. Choose a function from the results
 3. Function is ready to be called via API

+If you already know what you want, simply send an API request for the code Environment, and the functions are ready to be called via API.

 ## Advantages

 Notice there is no compiler, IDE, deployment process, dependency management, or dependency conflicts.
 This simplicity and power solves many some important problems in modern software engineering.